 A minor downside is that the brake button is shallower and more difficult to press than the TaoTronics.
 Once you get used to it, however, the Flexi is a joy to use and one of the best retractable dog leashes.

-Note: The Flexi New Neon comes in three sizes - extra small, small and medium.
+Note: The Flexi New Neon comes in four sizes – extra small, small, medium, and large.
 The extra small is only 10 feet long, while the other two sizes have a maximum length of 16 feet.

 Like all the best leashes, the Triton is designed to be durable – although it’s only suitable for small or medium-size dogs.
 It features a simple button for locking the leash at a certain length, along with an ergonomic handle and lightweight design.